seatable/seatable-admin-docs/docs/configuration/roles-and-permissions.md

 | snapshot_days                  | 2.1              | Retention period for snapshots in days: 180 means a storage period of 180 days; no value means an unlimited retention period                                     | Snapshots older than the retention period are automatically removed.   |
 | share_limit                    |                  | Max number of users a base can be shared with: 100 means a base can be shared with 100 users             |    |

-The default value for all quotas is no value or empty string.
-This means that if a quota is not specifically set, no quota is applied.
+### Standard User Roles

-## Standard Roles
+SeaTable has two standard, preconfigured user roles `default`and `guest`.
+They can be used in the Users' section of the system administration without prior configuration.

-The two standard roles `default`and `guest`are defined as follows:
+The standard user roles are defined as follows:

 ```python
 ENABLED_ROLE_PERMISSIONS = {